If you find yourself roaming around Kansai, don’t miss a chance to delve into all the best things to do in Nara.

 In Nara, you’ll find the Gosashi tomb, which is the resting place of the famous Empress Jingu.
 She was a regent who ruled Japan in the year 201.
 The tomb also contains Haniwa terracotta figures.

-You can find the tomb by visiting Heijo Palace, one of the UNESCO World Heritage Sites in Nara.
+You can find the tomb by visiting Heijo Palace, one of the major UNESCO World Heritage Sites in Nara.
 The palace itself is also a fun destination.
 It was the imperial residence when Nara was still the capital of Japan.

 Shop, eat, and drink in the Naramachi shopping district

 Walking the streets of Naramachi makes you feel as if you are stepping back in time to the early days of Japan.
-There’s still plenty of modern details, however, to remind you of the present, including the sight of tourists walking around with cameras.
+There are still plenty of modern details, however, to remind you of the present, including the sight of tourists walking around with cameras.
+It’s a busy area and a great spot to go shopping and grab a bite before retiring back to your hotel.

 If you’re a night owl, you’ll find a variety of late-night restaurants and bars in the shopping district.
-There are even a few that are open 24-hours.
+There are even a few that are open 24 hours.

-Where to stay in Nara for sightseeing
+Where to stay for sightseeing

-- Guesthouse Nara Komachi: A lovely guesthouse in a central location that offers cozy rooms at budget-friendly prices.
+• Guesthouse Nara Komachi: A lovely guesthouse in a central location that offers cozy rooms at budget-friendly prices.
 JR Nara Station is a short walk away.